ShamanR/mattermostBroadcast/README.md

 # MattermostBroadcast
-An easy way to send a message to many people and channels in mattermost
+An easy way to send direct message to many people and channels in mattermost

 ## How to use
 1. insert your message in what.txt